wendy7756/AI-Video-Transcriber/README.md

 ### Q: What if the AI optimization features are unavailable?
 A: Both transcript optimization and summary generation require an OpenAI API key.
 Without it, the system provides the raw transcript from Whisper and a simplified summary.

+### Q: I get HTTP 500 errors when starting/using the service.
+Why?
+A: In most cases this is an environment configuration issue rather than a code bug.
+Please check:
+- Ensure a virtualenv is activated: `source .venv/bin/activate`
+- Install deps inside the venv: `pip install -r requirements.txt`
+- Set `OPENAI_API_KEY` (required for summary/translation)
+- If using a custom gateway, set `OPENAI_BASE_URL` correctly and ensure network access
+- Install FFmpeg: `brew install ffmpeg` (macOS) / `sudo apt install ffmpeg` (Debian/Ubuntu)
+- If port 8000 is occupied, stop the old process or change `PORT`

 ### Q: How to handle long videos?
 A: The system can process videos of any length, but processing time will increase accordingly.
 For very long videos, consider using smaller Whisper models.